|

 The Design Process

-For projects where the client is seeking a complex design solution (e.g., a magazine redesign) or has a distinct 'sense' of the result they desire but can't find the means to express it, I sit with the client and conduct a simple exercise.
-I select from my extensive image library an assortment of designs that contain one or more elements that might contribute toward a solution for the current project.
+I’ll select from my extensive image library an assortment of designs that contain one or more elements that might contribute toward a solution for the project.
 Any image that includes an element that appeals to the client in a way that is relevant to the current project is placed aside to be reviewed again, using it as a discussion point to glean additional information from the client about their taste and desires for the project.

 Concept Creation